bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 So this is cool, we have a working dispatch `itemRender` function and we are successfully able to render a side of the example Yome.
-There is very little we have left to do in order to render the whole Yome layout.
+There is very little we have left to do to render the whole Yome layout.

 {% highlight javascript %}